Linda Goode Bryant: Just Above Midtown (1974–1986)

-In 1974, at the age of 23, Goode Bryant founded Just Above Midtown (JAM), a New York City non-profit interdisciplinary artists’ space that spotlighted and supported new work by African-American artists and artists of color, many of whom created abstract work, used affordable materials, and created video and performance art.
+In 1974, at the age of 24, Goode Bryant founded Just Above Midtown (JAM), a New York City non-profit interdisciplinary artists’ space that spotlighted and supported new work by African-American artists and artists of color, many of whom created abstract work, used affordable materials, and created video and performance art.
+The gallery was often at financial risk, and Goode Bryant secured the space for $300 per month despite the asking price of $1,000.
 The first exhibition at the gallery, Synthesis: A combination of parts or elements into a complex whole on view from November 19–December 23, 1974, featured work by David Hammons, Camille Billops, Elizabeth Catlett, and Norman Lewis.

 Originally located on West 57th Street, JAM was the first gallery space to exhibit the work of African-American artists and other artists of color in a major gallery district.
 At JAM’s inception, works by artists of color were primarily exhibited in community centers and cultural institutions in African-American, Native American, Latino and Asian communities.
 JAM was met with resentment and hostility from nearby galleries.
-JAM emerged during the recession and was created with the purpose to initiate social change.
+JAM emerged during a recession and was created with the purpose to initiate social change.
 During this time there was a distinct difference in the value of white artists compared to non-white artists within the art industry.
 Goode Bryant intended JAM to be a place where black artists could be free from the oppressive views of the commercial industry.
+JAM played a major role in connecting the black West Coast art scene with the East Coast scene.